 - Not That Kind of Doctor: Subverted by Kent Nelson, in that he did obtain a medical license and enter an internship at one point in his life, and Khalid Nassour, in that he's currently a med student.
 Played straight with the rest, although magic healing powers are part of the gig.

 - Order Versus Chaos: An early-Bronze Age retcon marks Fate as an agent for the Lords of Order, while his nemesis, Mordru, is an actual Lord of Chaos.

 - Hector Hall, however, was explicitly an Agent of Balance, not an Agent of Order.
 At least two Lords of Chaos (Mordru and another in a miniseries) found out the hard way that fighting him like he was an Agent of Order was severely underestimating his capabilities.

 - Reality Warper: There were times Dr. Fate would be so powerful that it can warp reality through will alone.
 Like the time Inza resurrected someone by literally yanking them out of Death's hands.

 - Samaritan Syndrome: While Kent Nelson believed he should only use his powers after becoming aware of evil threats, Inza ardently believed in proactively fighting crime and disorder.

-- Token Evil Teammate: The Young Justice toon version of Nabu is alarmingly close to this.
+- Token Evil Teammate: The Young Justice version of Nabu is alarmingly close to this.
 After what happened with Zatanna and Zatara, Captain Marvel firmly believes he doesn't even belong on the League.
 Others on the League seem inclined to agree with him, before Nabu himself remarks that Zatara wants him on the League because he doesn't trust Nabu and wants him kept an eye on.